FunmiLS/Oracle-RAG-Streamlit-Application-/README.md

 # Notes from Oracle Microservices Sandbox: Retrieval Augmented Generation Streamlit Application

-> Personal notes and learnings from following Oracle AI Optimizer workshop on Retrieval-Augmented Generation (RAG).
+> This repository showcases the personal notes and learnings from following Oracle Microservices Sandbox workshop.
+The application uses features from Oracle Database 23ai, like AI VectorSearch and SelectAI, the Sandbox helps users boost the performance of existing AI models.
 > **No workshop code is included.** These are reflections and debugging logs.

-This repository showcases a demo implementation of the Oracle Microservices Sandbox.
-The tool allows developers and data scientists explore Retrieval-Augmented Generation (RAG).
-Using features from Oracle Database 23ai, like AI VectorSearch and SelectAI, the Sandbox helps users boost the performance of existing AI models.

 ---